 The onset of action: The onset of action is typically 24 to 72 hours.
 A peak therapeutic effect is seen 5 to 7 days after initiation.
 However, the patient's international normalized ratio (INR) may increase within 36 to 72 hours after initiating treatment.

 Duration of Action: 2 to 5 days

 Metabolism: Hepatic metabolism, primarily through the CYP2C9 enzyme.
 Other minor enzymatic pathways for metabolism include CYP2C8, 2C18, 2C19, 1A2, and 3A4.

-Genomic Variants: Genetic variations in CYP2C9 have been shown to affect an individual's clearance of warfarin.
+Genomic Variants: Research has shown that genetic variations in CYP2C9 affect an individual's warfarin clearance.
 Patients who are heterozygous for the 2C9 (*1/*2 or *1/*3) can experience an approximately 37% reduction in S-warfarin clearance.
 Patients who are homozygous for reduced function alleles (*2/*2, *2/*3, or *3/*3) may experience a nearly 70% reduction in clearing S-warfarin.

 Elimination Half-life: The half-life of warfarin is generally 20 to 60 hours (mean: 40 hours).
 However, it is highly variable among individuals.